EdOverflow/megplus/README.md

 # meg+

-Automated reconnaissance wrapper — [TomNomNom's](https://github.com/TomNomNom) meg on steroids.
+Automated reconnaissance wrapper — [TomNomNom's](https://github.com/TomNomNom) [meg](https://github.com/tomnomnom/meg) on steroids.

 ![](https://user-images.githubusercontent.com/18099289/35483349-202e7f30-0441-11e8-9f2c-07d27c142839.gif)

 Built by [TomNomNom](https://github.com/TomNomNom) and [EdOverflow](https://github.com/EdOverflow).

+## About

+This wrapper will automate numerous tasks and help you during your reconnaissance process.
+The script finds common issues, low hanging fruit, and assists you when approaching a target. meg+ also allows you to scan **all** your in-scope targets on HackerOne in one go — it simply retrieves them using a GraphQL query.

 ## Installation